From West to East, dive on Australia's most preserved reefs, and discover an incredible biodiversity

 Balls Pyramid, Lord Howe Island: this dive site is at the base of an erosional remnant of a volcano formed 6.4 millions years ago, 20 kilometers south of Lord Howe Island.
 Plenty of marine life including the rare Ballina angelfish, some amberjack, kingfish, marlin and dolphins are spotted there.

-- Due to the remoteness of the island, flying is the only option.
-The airport you fly into is LDH
+To get to Lord Howe Island, flying is the only option.
+The airport you fly into is LDH:

-- From Brisbane, Qantas flies there only once or twice a week
+From Brisbane (BNE), Qantas flies there only once or twice a week

-The Ghan, the train that goes from Adelaide to Alice Springs is celebrating in 2019 is 90 year old anniversary.
-It is a fantastic way to discover Australia’s desert and travel slowly: the journey takes about 24 hours.
-From Alice Springs, you’ll need to drive 5 to 6 hours to Uluru where there’s a campground.
-Uluru or Ayer’s Rock is so beautiful at sunrise that you’ll be happy to have spent there a few days.
+The Ghan, the train that goes from Adelaide to Alice Springs is a fantastic way to discover Australia's desert and travel slowly: the journey takes about 24 hours.
+From Alice Springs, you'll need to drive 5 to 6 hours to Uluru where there's a campground.
+Uluru or Ayer's Rock is so beautiful at sunrise that you'll be happy to have spent there a few days.
 You can combine this trip with a visit to the Olgas and Kings Canyon, two other aboriginal sacred sites.
 From Alice Springs, you can also take a tour that will take you to all three places.

 Sydney offers plenty of walking trails.
 One we particularly like is leaving from North Sydney going all the way to Manly Beach.
 Perfect for a relaxed afternoon, this trail offers great view on the city and even some swimming opportunity.
 You'll arrive at Manly Beach for the end of the afternoon, after a 3 to 4 hours walk (10 km or 6 miles).
 Enjoy a cold drink at Hugo's or the Manly Wharf Hotel watching a beautiful sunset!